2022 General Election

 Direct link to spreadsheet.

-The denominator reflects the Census Bureau's April 1, 2020 decennial census and July 1, 2021 voting-age population estimates extrapolated to Nov.
+The denominator reflects the Census Bureau's July 1, 2021 and July 1, 2022 voting-age population estimates extrapolated to Nov.
 1, 2022; non-citizen estimates from the 2021 1-Year American Community Survey; the year-end 2020 DOJ prison report; and the year-end 2020 DOJ probation and parole report.

 The number of felons who are on probation is estimated to be 69% of the total, which based on the DOJ parole and probation report, and this adjustment is applied to the number of ineligible felons on probation.
 Starting in 2010, the Bureau of Justice Statistics began reporting citizen prison populations and voting-age populations.
 I subtract these populations from the prison statistics.
 For non-reporting states I estimate the non-citizen felon population from similar adjacent states.